containers/buildah/docs/buildah-manifest-add.1.md

 index name will be interpreted as file names rather than as image references.
 In most scenarios, the **--artifact-type** option should also be specified.

+**--artifact-annotation** *annotation=value*

+When creating an artifact manifest and adding it to the image index, set an annotation in the artifact manifest.

 **--artifact-config** *filename*

 When creating an artifact manifest and adding it to the image index, use the